quantiota/Raspberry-Pi-AI-Agent-Host/README.md

 ## Getting Started

-To test the AI Agent Host, follow these steps:
+To use the AI Agent Host, follow these steps:

 1. Set up or use an existing environment with Docker installed.